An Introduction to Agar

 The Best Agar for Student Projects

 For students growing bacteria at home without the supervision of a teacher (for example, investigating bacteria growth at various places around the house), it's important to use an agar formulation that does not preferentially grow one kind of bacteria over another.
 The worst case would be one that preferentially grew pathogenic bacteria.
-Therefore, we recommend a plain nutrient agar, of which LB agar is a subtype.
+Therefore, we recommend a plain nutrient agar.
+Ready-to-use petri dishes with nutrient agar can be purchased directly from Carolina Biological.

 Common Types of Agar